fuzzykiwi/github-pages-with-jekyll/_posts/2020-08-09-First-Blog-Post.md

 ---

-Day 1 of the Exercist Challenge
+Day 1 of the Exercise Challenge

 This is the first day of the Yoga/Pilates Exercise Challenge!
 The hardest part was getting started.
 Only two mores days to go.